General Information and Policies for Continuing Education

 - Any exceptions to the general guidelines listed below.

-- Our CE programs generally follow the guidelines below.
+- Our CE programs follow the guidelines below.
 Any exceptions will be specifically noted and detailed in the announcements or calendar notations for that program.

 - Our CE programs are designed to assist doctoral level psychologists, licensed independent social workers, and other licensed mental health practitioners to improve their clinical practice and service to their clients.